rpm-ostree kargs --append='crashkernel=256M'

 For more information about the support scope of Red Hat Technology Preview features, see https://access.redhat.com/support/offerings/techpreview/.

-RHCOS ships with kexec-tools
+RHCOS ships with the kexec-tools

 Perform the following steps to enable kdump

-on RHCOS.
+on RHCOS:

 To reserve memory for the crash kernel during the first kernel booting, provide kernel arguments by entering the following command: